FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-firmware-testing-for-partners.md

 # Fingerprint Firmware Testing Instructions for Partners

-This document is intended to help partners (sensor vendors, MCU vendors, etc) run the Chrome OS fingerprint team's firmware tests, as part of the AVL process.
+This document is intended to help partners (sensor vendors, MCU vendors, etc) run the ChromeOS fingerprint team's firmware tests, as part of the AVL process.
 The document assumes that you‘re using Linux to do the development; preferably a recent version of Ubuntu or Debian.
 It may be possible to use a virtual machine, but that is not a configuration we test.